-THE WOLSELEY - A LUNCH WITH SMALLWOOD ARCHITECTS
+THE WOLSELEY: A LUNCH WITH SMALLWOOD ARCHITECTS

 WOOLF were invited to a most elegant and refined lunch by Smallwood Architects in the Wolseley’s private dining room which overlooks the chic restaurant and bar below.
 It is without doubt one of our most treasured restaurant spots in London.
 This is a very special building with a great history and provenance.
 The design is inspiring both in the detail and in the overall setting.
 It is luxurious and opulent yet understated and very chic.